 Meeting called to order 5PM.

 Minutes approved.
-Moved ; Second
+Moved Dave Rib; Second Debbie Schultz.
+Approved.

 Treasurer’s Report.
 Dave Rib reported.
 May 5 collection $74.
 Gave $100 to Ground Truth Project.
 Balance $2,680.90.

 Sgt.
 Weinberg of Sheriff’s Office.
 Receiving emails and calls asking if we should form a local militia to handle the marijuana growers.
 Must not do that and end up in jail with them.
 Question about how much water the growers are using from the wells.
 Also an incident during which a resident was chased and shot at by some of the growers.
 Much discussion about what the sheriff’s deputies can and cannot do.
 Not very satisfying situation.